-- Students at Level 4 will be permitted to progress to Level 5 when they have passed at least 90 credits at Level 4. - Students at Level 5 will be permitted to progress to Level 6 when they have passed at least 210 credits including at least 90 credits at Level 5. - A student who fails 90 credits or more due to non-submission will be required to withdraw from the University. - For students following the UWIC pathway see section 18 above.
+- A student will be permitted to progress from Level 4 to Level 5 if, by the time of the reassessment Board of Examiners, they have passed at least 90 credits at Level 4.
+Outstanding Level 4 credits must normally be studied in the following academic year. - A student will be permitted to progress from Level 5 to Level 6 if, by the time of the reassessment Board of Examiners, they have passed at least 210 credits, including 90 credits at Level 5.
+Outstanding Level 5 credits must normally be studied in the following academic year. - A student who, by the time of the reassessment Board of Examiners, has failed 90 credits or more during the academic year as a consequence of non-submission, will be required to withdraw from the University - If a student has not passed 90 credits by the reassessment Board of Examiners, and is not withdrawn due to non-submission, they will be required to retake failed modules in the following academic year.
+Any passed modules will be carried forward

+• For students following the UWIC pathway see section 18 above.